ddnexus/pagy/docs/extras/bulma.md

 This method is the same as the `pagy_nav`, but customized for Bulma.

-The `nav_bulma.*` templates produce the same output, and can be used as an easier (but slower) starting point to override it.
+The `bulma_nav.*` templates produce the same output, and can be used as an easier (but slower) starting point to override it.

 ### pagy_bulma_compact_nav(pagy, ...)